 You have 45 minutes to complete the test.
 We recommend you set aside about an hour for the entire testing experience.

 The time begins after you have entered your demographic information, as soon as you begin to answer exam questions.
 You may finish early, but take your time and answer as carefully as possible.
-Exams that are submitted in under 15 minutes will be thrown out.
-Your responses will be automatically submitted at the end of the 45 minutes, whether you have completed all the questions or not.
+Exams that are submitted in less than 15 minutes will be discarded and not considered as valid responses.
+Your answers will be automatically submitted at the end of the 45 minutes, whether you have completed all the questions or not.

-If campus facilities like the library and computer labs are open, you are welcome to take the test there, if you feel comfortable doing so.
+You are welcome to take the test at campus facilities like the library and computer labs when they are open.
 However, if these resources are not available, you will need to take the exam on your own device with stable internet access.
-If you have issues accessing technology or internet to complete this requirement, please contact Distance Education: phone: (931) 221-6625, email: firstname.lastname@example.org.
+If you have issues accessing technology or internet to complete this requirement, please contact Distance Education: phone: (931) 221-6625, email: email@example.com.

 The Senior Exit Exam measures critical thinking, which is more about how you think, rather than what you know.
 Insight Assessment has prepared two guides, ”How can I get ready to take a critical thinking test?” and “How to Prepare for Testing,” to help you understand the purpose of a critical thinking test.